Przemo-git/Django_pandas/README.md

-﻿# Django_pandas
+It's a project of Łukasz Makinia, a very good programmer, very good for coding training.
-It's a project of Luke, owner of Pyplane, a very good programmer, very good project for coding training.
-I made 4 patches for it
+I made 3 patches for it

-Ability to create a fake data for testing
+1 Ability to create a fake data for testing
-Improved loading of csv files
+2 Improved loading of csv files
-Possibility to add a new product from the user level of the program Fix view customers graph without data
+3 Possibility to add a new product from the user level of the program 4 Fix view customers graph without data
-Added ability to automatic tranlate application to polisish language
+5 Added ability to automatic tranlate application to polisish language